-Lets say customers easily find the content or functionality they’re looking for.
+Customers easily find the content they are looking for.
 They might not trust it.
 If they don’t trust it, the website is worse than useless for them.
-It’s wasting their time.
+It is wasting their time.

 There are several ways to demonstrate and display your credibility through your website design.
 Being transparent about your business and goals is one way.
 Displaying Google reviews, or other website reviews is another.
 Providing links to company up to date social media accounts is another way.

-Relevance is the most complex issue in web usability because it describes whether the content that your customers see on your site is engaging.
-Creating engaging content involves carefully defining your target audience, determining what they want and meeting their needs as clearly as possible.
+Relevance is the most difficult issue in web usability because it describes whether the content that your customers see on your site is engaging.
+Creating engaging content involves carefully defining your target audience, determining what they want, and meeting their needs as clearly as possible.